This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Refrigerate the cake until the pudding is firm, about 10 minutes.
 Make sure the cake is completely cooled before frosting.

 For the Topping:

-- Wash and dry your mixing bowl.
-Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.
+- Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.

 - Place 1 tablespoon of cold water in a small dish.
 Sprinkle the gelatin over the cold water, trying to spread the powder evenly.
-Allow the gelatin to turn to a solid (about 2-3 minutes).
+Allow the gelatin to become solid (about 2-3 minutes).

-- Next, melt the solid gelatin in the microwave for 3-5 seconds until it turns back to a liquid.
+- Next, melt the solid gelatin in the microwave for 3-5 seconds until it turns back into a liquid.
 Watch it closely!
+Let it cool.

 - Category: Dessert

 Keywords: chocolate chip cookie poke cake, chocolate poke cake